EXCLUSIVE-U.S. tells European companies they face sanctions risk on Nord Stream 2 pipeline | Headlines

 The U.S. source said the State Department is expected to issue a report by Thursday or Friday on companies it believes are helping the Russia-to-Germany pipeline.
 Companies that could be in the report include ones providing insurance, helping to lay the undersea pipeline, or verify the project's construction equipment, the source said.
 The companies could be at risk of U.S. sanctions under existing law if they do not stop work.

 Zurich Insurance Group could be listed in the report, the source said.
-The company did not immediately respond to a request for comment.
+Zurich said it is "committed to fully comply with any applicable sanctions regulations."
 Nord Stream 2 did not immediately respond to a request for comment.

 The $11 billion pipeline, one of Russia's most important projects in Europe, has sparked tensions between Washington and Moscow.
 The Trump administration opposes Nord Stream 2, which would deprive Ukraine of lucrative transit fees, saying it would increase Russia's economic and political leverage over Europe.
 The administration has also pushed exports of U.S. liquefied natural gas to Europe, a fuel that competes with pipelined gas from Russia.